For your business best protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

-Similar to working as a concrete contractor, electrical engineer, carpenter, HVAC installer, general contractor, swimming pool contractor, or plumber, working as an electrician or an electrical contractor isn’t a walk in the park.
-You can face losses after covering the claim of a client, the injuries of an employee, or the repair of tools and equipment.
+Working as an electrician or an electrical contractor isn’t a walk in the park.
+You might get hired for a home improvement project and lose money instead of earning it after getting sued by the contractor or homeowner.
+Employees might get injured while working.
+Tools and equipment might get lost or damaged.
 Get electrician insurance to protect yourself.
 Read this guide to know how this can help, how much premiums cost, and where to get the best coverage.

 There are many instances where electricians have been held liable for the injuries or property damage of third parties.
 Here are some examples: